Brendon-maphosa-98/cafe_cli_app/notes/mini_project_week_3.md

-# Mini Project Week 2
+# Mini Project Week 3

-So far we've been using one-dimensional lists of data, however, this won't work for orders.
-We need to store more information such as the customer's name, address and phone number, as well as the status of the order.
-To solve this we'll use a two-dimensional data structure, a `dictionary`.
-We won't be able to read/write this structure to a text file anymore, but we'll fix this later.

-For now we'll also skip adding products to the order.
+Now that our app can create and list products, and handle orders it should be simple enough to do the same for couriers.
+We'll also dump our data into `.txt` files so we don't lose it.

 ## Goals

 As a user I want to:

-- create a product or order, and add it to the relevant list
+- create a product, courier, or order and add it to a list
-- view all products or orders
+- view all products, couriers, or orders
+- update the status of an order
+- persist my data (products and couriers)
-- _STRETCH_ I want to be able to update or delete a product or order
+- _STRETCH_ update or delete a product, order, or courier

 ## Spec

+- A `courier` should just be a `string` containing its name, i.e: `"John"`
+- A list of `couriers` should be a list of `strings`, i.e: `["John"]`
+- Data should be persisted to a `.txt` file on a new line for each `courier` or `product`, ie:

+    ```txt
+    John
+    Claire
+    ```

 - A `product` should just be a `string` containing its name, i.e: `"Mocha"`
 - A list of `products` should be a list of `strings`, i.e: `["Mocha", "Americano"]`